AmerMathSoc/texml/README.md

 used to process mathematical content into a highly-accessible form.
 Neither of these tools are open source at this time.

-The goal of `texml' is to convert real-life LaTeX documents into high-quality XML output.
+The goal of `texml` is to convert real-life LaTeX documents into high-quality XML output.
 More specifically, the goal is to handle (almost) anything an author throws at it in terms of "clever" macros and the such.
 This is what I mean by "real-life LaTeX".
 Ideally, an